eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the standards mentioned in \[Topic 12\] is supported by the Wallet Instance.
 Each of these standards specifies in detail how to carry out this verification.
+[**Can you expand on what happens when a "cloud wallet" is being used and there could be multiple devices that access the cloud wallet?**]

 ##### 6.6.3.8 Relying Party verifies or trusts User binding